By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 We can tell you the rules.
 We can map out every pathway.
 We can show you the eligibility criteria and cost numbers.
 But we cannot tell you that getting Zepbound on Medicare is simple, because it isn't.

 The system is genuinely confusing.
 Prior authorizations get denied.
 Formularies change.
-The Bridge program hasn't launched yet and some operational details are still TBD.
-The BALANCE Model might not get 80% plan participation.
+The Bridge just launched and some operational kinks are still being worked out.
+The BALANCE Model didn't hit its participation threshold and is postponed indefinitely.
 The people who successfully get Zepbound through Medicare are the ones who know which lane they're in, have their documentation ready, use the right language with their plan, and have a backup if the first attempt doesn't work.
 That's what the rest of this page is designed to help you do.

 What If Medicare Denies Coverage for Zepbound?